Barker & Dobson became one of the largest confectioners in Britain.

 The highest selling lines in 1985 were Hacks, Victory V and Everton Mints.

-In 1986 Barker & Dobson acquired Budgens supermarkets, with 148 outlets, from Booker McConnell for £80 million.
+Barker & Dobson acquired Budgens supermarkets, with 148 outlets, from Booker McConnell for £80 million in 1986.

-In 1988 Alma Holdings acquired the heavily loss-making Barker & Dobson from Budgens for £9.75 million.
+Alma Holdings acquired the heavily loss-making Barker & Dobson from Budgens for £9.75 million in 1988.
 The deal made Alma the fourth largest sugar confectionery manufacturer in Britain.

-In 1992 Alma entered receivership, and Hacks and Victory V were sold to Cadbury for £3.1 million, who relocated production to their Trebor Bassett factories.
+Alma entered receivership in 1992, and Hacks and Victory V were sold to Cadbury for £3.1 million, who relocated production to their Trebor Bassett factories.
 Barker & Dobson and Keiller were acquired by Portfolio Foods for £3 million.

-In 2015 Hacks remains a leading confectionery brand in Malaysia.
+Hacks remains a leading confectionery brand in Malaysia as of 2015.